vanilla/mongo2mysql/README.md

 2. The directory of the bson files will become the name of the mongoDB so rename it if you want to.
 3. Call `mongorestore dirname/` to restore the files.

+## Tips

+* The `_id` column will be set to the primary key of the export table, but otherwise no indexes are added.
+Make sure to add your own indexes where needed after the conversion.

+* You might see some tables with a double underscore (`__`) in their names.
+These are child tables that have been created because a table had an array or giant object column.
+When you encounter one of these tables you'll see a primary key consisting of `_parentid` and `_index` columns.
+The `_index` column is automatically added from the array index or object key.

+* There is a `_num` column added to each export table.
+This number starts at one and increments up and can be used to help transition to integer primary keys instead of the hex IDs that mongoDB uses.

+* Since this is a command line application you should copy and paste a

 ## Limitations